 Happens when you have WhatsApp University Degree: Congress jabs PM Modi

-New Delhi, Feb 07: Prime Minister Narendra Modi cited an article from satire website Faking News to attribute a fake quote to Omar Abdullah on the abrogation of Article 370, which has evoked strong response from the opposition including Congress.
+New Delhi, Feb 07: Prime Minister Narendra Modi cited an article from satire website Faking News to attribute a fake quote to Omar Abdullah on the abrogation of Article 370, which has evoked a strong response from the opposition including Congress.

 "Mehbooba Mufti said 'India has cheated Kashmir.
 It seems we picked the wrong side in 1947'.
 Omar Abdullah had said 'Removing Article 370 would bring an earthquake that will separate Kashmir from India'.
 Farooq Abdullah said 'if Article 370 is removed, there will be no one in the valley to unfurl the Indian flag'.
 Can any person devoted to the Indian constitution ever accept this?"
 PM Modi said in parliament.